Jug Band Festival

 New England’s ONLY Jug Band Festival will highlight traditions from the 1920’s and 30’s, and the modern evolution of this good-time music.
 This event is free and open to the public at the Arlington Craft Beer Garden at the Jason Russell House (7 Jason St, Arlington, MA 02476).
 Bring your lawn chairs and blankets and enjoy performances by three of the region's best Jug Bands!

-Arlington Craft Beer Garden is presented by the Jason Russell House and Arlington Historical Society.
-Craft Beer & Wine By American Beverage and Food By Menotomy Grill & Tavern.
+Arlington Craft Beer Garden is presented by the Arlington Historical Society and Jason Russell House.
+Craft Beer by American Beverage and Food by Menotomy Grill & Tavern.

 RAIN LOCATION (PERFORMANCE + JAM ONLY): Arlington Community Center in the Main Hall, 27 Maple St Arlington, MA